RJAIN-27/SlackBot-CSC510/Design.md

 #### Use Case 4: Post an answer to a Question
 ```
-1 Preconditions: User must have LIBRA Access Token in System
+1 Preconditions: User must have LIBRA Access Token in the System
 2 Main Flow:  User wants to answer a question.
 Bot lists the questions for the user and option to answer them.
 3 Sub Flow 1:
   [s1] User requests the Q/A section from the Welcome message.